Description

-The Oaxaca Anthurium (pronounced wah-haka) is a giant when it comes to Anthuriums.
-Oaxaca Anthuriums grow 24 to 36 inches tall, have wide, glossy leaves, and dazzling pink to red flowers that bloom throughout the warm season, with individual blooms that can last for up to a month.
-Oaxaca Anthuriums can be grown in the ground within USDA Plant Hardiness Zones 9 to 11, and they make great potted houseplants in any zone.
+Perfect for Valentines Day.
+Anthuriums grow to about 24 inches tall, have wide, glossy leaves, and dazzling red flowers that bloom throughout the warm season, with individual blooms that can last for up to a month.
+Anthuriums can be grown in the ground within USDA Plant Hardiness Zones 9 to 11, and they make great potted houseplants in any zone.

-Oaxaca Anthurium Plants like high shade.
+Anthurium Plants like high shade.
 The filtered but still bright light provided by tall oak trees or palms creates the ideal environment for these exotic beauties.
 Plant them in shaded beds for a tropical display.
-Potted Oaxaca Anthuriums create an island look, whether placed on the corners of a shaded patio, or grown indoors in a bright window.
-Add the rare Oaxaca Anthurium to your tropical yard or container garden and enjoy the splendor of a most decorative aroid.
+Potted Anthuriums create an island look, whether placed on the corners of a shaded patio, or grown indoors in a bright window.
+Add the Red Anthurium to your tropical yard or container garden and enjoy the splendor of a most decorative plant.

 Use sterilized, sharp shears to trim off dead leaves and faded, drooping blooms.
 Remove both old leaves and expired blooms by cutting their stems as close to the main stem as possible.
 Fertilize once per month with a balanced liquid fertilizer (such as 20-20-20) diluted to 50% strength.
 In spring and summer alternate monthly feeding between the balanced fertilizer, and a bloom supporting liquid fertilizer.